Tāme Iti: Performance and installation

-Documentary and film
+Film and television

 In 2008, Iti featured with his son Toikairakau (Toi) Iti in the New Zealand documentary Children of the Revolution (2008) which screened on Māori Television in April of the same year.
 Children of the Revolution is about the children of political activists in New Zealand and also featured anti-apartheid leader John Minto and his teenage son; Green Party member of Parliament Sue Bradford and her journalist daughter Katie Azania Bradford; Māori Party member of Parliament Hone Harawira and his wife Hilda Harawira with their daughter Te Whenua Harawira (organiser of the 2004 Seabed and Foreshore Land March) and musician and former political prisoner Tigilau Ness with his son, hip hop artist Che Fu.
 The documentary was directed by Makerita Urale and produced by Claudette Hauiti and Māori production company Front of the Box Productions.
 The documentary won Best Māori language Programme at the New Zealand Qantas Television Awards (now called Qantas Film & Television Awards) in 2008.

 Iti worked together with the Ngāi Tūhoe community and director Tearepa Kahi to create the feature film Muru (2022), an action-drama film inspired by the Tūhoe raids.
 Iti co-produced the film and starred as himself.
 Iti has said the movie features events from the raids as well as by the Crown's overall history with Tūhoe; it is an artistic response to what Iti describes as "200 years of police oppression towards the Māori people", rather than a direct adaptation of the raids.

+In September 2023 Iti was announced as one of the 18 cast members of Celebrity Treasure Island 2023.
+He withdrew during episode 5 of the show due to health difficulties.